41 Black Friday Marketing Ideas For 2025 (eCommerce)

 PRO TIP

-You can use this sort of gamification option to reduce your cart abandonment.
+You can use this sort of gamification option to convert Black Friday and Cyber Monday offers – and reduce your cart abandonment.

 Donations can touch upon the personal values of your customers and build stronger brand credibility during Black Friday.

-At this time, many shoppers are acutely aware about the plight of the less privileged.
+At this time, many shoppers are acutely aware of the plight of the less privileged.

-This is how Chatty Feet makes their Black Friday promotion ideas donations fun and true to their brand ethos.
+This is how Chatty Feet incorporates donations into their Black Friday promotion ideas, making them feel fun and true to their brand ethos.

 PRO TIP